toopster/dsc-module-4-project/README.md

 **IMPORTANT NOTE:**

-The source images used by the Jupyter notebook have not been included in this GitHub repository and will need to be downloaded and stored in a folder entitled `chest_xray` within the local repository using the folder structure below for the code to run correctly.
+The source images used by the Jupyter notebook have not been included in this GitHub repository and will need to be downloaded and stored in a folder entitled `chest_xray` within the local repository using the folder structure below for the code to run correctly:

 ```
 └── chest_xray